Labour Inspector Inspection soon - what kind of statutory registers, abstract of acts on notice board do we have to maintain?

 Dear Mandeep_s,

-(i) Payment of wages Act;
+(i) Payment of Wages Act;

-(ii) Minimum wages Act;
+(ii) Minimum Wages Act;

 (iii) Maharashtra Minimum HRA Act;

-(iv) Equal Remuneration Act; &
+(iv) Equal Remuneration Act; and

 (v) Payment of Bonus Act.